Mental disorder: Dimensional models

 The high degree of comorbidity between disorders in categorical models such as the DSM and ICD have led some to propose dimensional models.
 Studying comorbidity between disorders have demonstrated two latent (unobserved) factors or dimensions in the structure of mental disorders that are thought to possibly reflect etiological processes.
 These two dimensions reflect a distinction between internalizing disorders, such as mood or anxiety symptoms, and externalizing disorders such as behavioral or substance use symptoms.
 A single general factor of psychopathology, similar to the g factor for intelligence, has been empirically supported.
 The p factor model supports the internalizing-externalizing distinction, but also supports the formation of a third dimension of thought disorders such as schizophrenia.
 Biological evidence also supports the validity of the internalizing-externalizing structure of mental disorders, with twin and adoption studies supporting heritable factors for externalizing and internalizing disorders.
 A leading dimensional model is the Hierarchical Taxonomy of Psychopathology.

 Disorders

-There are many different categories of mental disorders, and many different facets of human behavior and personality that can become disordered.
+There are many different categories of mental disorder, and many different facets of human behavior and personality that can become disordered.

 Anxiety disorders

-An anxiety disorder is anxiety or fear that interferes with normal functioning may be classified as an anxiety disorder.
-Commonly recognized categories include specific phobias, generalized anxiety disorder, social anxiety disorder, panic disorder, agoraphobia, obsessive–compulsive disorder and post-traumatic stress disorder.
+An anxiety disorder is anxiety or fear that interferes with normal functioning.
+Commonly recognized categories include specific phobias, generalized anxiety disorder, social anxiety disorder, panic disorder, agoraphobia, and post-traumatic stress disorder.
+Obsessive–compulsive disorder was categorized as an anxiety disorder in DSM-III, which was published in 1980, but was later placed in its own section called "Obsessive-Compulsive and Related Disorder" in DSM-5.